Call to order: 01352 757777

 Debunking Common Myths about Beet Pulp for Horses

-Dr Eleanor Kellon VMD has advocated using soaked beet pulp with horses for many years.
-She has written about the myths circulating the horse-owning population which often means people are worried about including this very useful feed in their horse’s diet.
+Dr Eleanor Kellon, VMD, has advocated using soaked beet pulp with horses for many years.
+She has written about the myths circulating among the horse-owning population, which often means people are worried about including this very useful feed in their horses’ diet.
 She has debunked five of the common myths:

-4. Myth: Is High in Insoluble Fiber and Poorly Digestible
+Myth: Is High in Insoluble Fibre and Poorly Digestible

 What is the nutritional profile of sugar beet for horses?